bgaze/laravel-crud/README.md

 ## Overview

-This package allows to generate CRUDs in a breath for your Laravel 5.5+ applications.
+This package allows to generate CRUDs in a breath for your **Laravel 5.5+** applications.
 Please have a look to [this short video on Vimeo](https://vimeo.com/330304646) to see it in action.

-Using the SignedInput syntax, it offers a concise and handy way to define the model fields.
+Using the **SignedInput syntax**, it offers a concise and handy way to define the model fields.

-It is designed to be easily extended in order to create custom CRUDs (aka _themes_) available as a dedicated console command.
+It is designed to create easily custom CRUDs, aka **themes**.

-Two themes are provided :
+Two simple themes are provided :

 * **crud:classic** generates a fully fonctionnal "classic" CRUD.
 _It creates for you : migration, model, factory, seeder, request, resource, controller, blade views and routes._